AmonteCrawleyIT1025/AmonteCrawleyIT1025/README.md

-### IT1025 is the first step into cyber security field.
+### IT1025 is the first step into cyber security degree that I am pursuing.
 I plan on taking the experiences I have learned from this and applying it to my career path.

 <!--
 **AmonteCrawleyIT1025/AmonteCrawleyIT1025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.